-Reading homework is given out on a Monday and is due back in on a Friday.
-This homework will focus on all the skills you will need in your reading SATs.
+Reading homework is given out on a Friday and due back on a Monday.

-Arithmetic homework is given out on a Friday and is due back in on a Monday.
-This homework will focus on all the number and operation skills needed for the arithmetic SATs.
+Maths homework is given out on a Friday and is due back in on a Monday.

 PE is on a Monday so please remember your red t-shirt, blue shorts and suitable footwear.

 You will be given a day when your home reader is due in; please don't forget to bring it in on this day.
 If you finish your book, bring it in and Mrs Chadwick will ask you a few questions about the book and she will ask you to complete a book review, which will be displayed in our reading area.

 Here are your spellings for the first 6 weeks.
 Each Friday, you will take home your spelling mat and practise your spellings for Monday morning when we will have a spelling test.

 Here are some ideas that you can use at home to make your spelling practice more fun...